 Researchers, supported by the CF Foundation, have made tremendous advances to improve the health and quality of life of people with CF. We are committed to providing the tools and resources you need to continuously build upon this work.

-By educating elected officials and other government decision makers on the needs of the cystic fibrosis community, the Cystic Fibrosis Foundation works to shape public policy to help our efforts to cure CF and provide all people with CF the opportunity to live full, productive lives.
+By educating elected officials and other government decision makers on the needs of the cystic fibrosis community, the Cystic Fibrosis Foundation works to shape public policy to help our efforts to cure CF and provide all people with CF the opportunity to lead long, fulfilling lives.

 On Dec.
 8, 2015, the Cystic Fibrosis Foundation hosted a congressional briefing, Precision Medicine & Cystic Fibrosis: Using Genetics to Treat Disease, to educate members of Congress and their staff on the role of precision medicine and genetically targeted treatments and therapies.